selimhamidou/selimhamidou.github.io/_posts/2023-05-13-I_Created_A_Weather_App_To_Avoid_Looking_Out_The_Window.markdown

     String latitude,
     String longitude
   ) {
-    //We define a map which will store all the weather informations we need(at this time: location, temperature, weather condition, weather icon)
+    //We define a map that will store all the weather information we need(at this time: location, temperature, weather condition, weather icon)
     Map<String, String> weatherFactorsMap = new Map<String, String>();

-    //We define an http request
+    //We define an HTTP request
     Http http = new Http();
     HttpRequest request = new HttpRequest();

-    //We call the custom metadata type we created sooner(Key_Weather_API__mdt), to get the actual token, and in order to connect to the API
+    //We call the custom metadata type we created sooner(Key_Weather_API__mdt), to get the actual token, and to connect to the API
     String key = String.valueOf(
       Key_Weather_API__mdt.getInstance('API_Key').get('Key__c')
     );